Earnings and hours of work

 Figure 4: Range of weekly earnings for Herefordshire, the West Midlands region and England, broken down by decile.

-Gender pay gap (GPG) is the difference between average hourly earnings (excluding overtime) of men and women as a proportion of average hourly earnings (excluding overtime) of men.
-In 2018 Herefordshire gender pay gap (women’s earnings were 3% lower than men’s earnings) was smaller than in the West Midlands region and in England (10%).
+The gender pay gap (GPG) is the difference between average hourly earnings (excluding overtime) of men and women as a proportion of average hourly earnings (excluding overtime) of men.
+In 2019, Herefordshire's gender pay gap (women’s earnings were 9 per cent lower than men’s earnings) was similar to the West Midlands region and in England (10 per cent).

-The median of total paid hours worked by those working in Herefordshire was 39.9 hours per week, higher than that of regionally and nationally (37.5 hours).
+The median of total paid hours worked by those working in Herefordshire was 38.5 hours per week, slightly higher than that of regionally and nationally (37.5 hours).
 However, this difference is not statistically significant.